 We ended up visiting Novikov Asian twice and this review combines both experiences.
-For both times, as soon as we sat down, we were served with some assorted healthy nibbles, i.e. celery sticks, carrots, tomatoes, cucumbers, etc. alongside a house salad sauce.
-It also came with shot glass of cranberry juice mix, which was tangy and refreshing to set the impression as we check out their menu.
+For both times, as soon as we sat down, we were served some complimentary assorted healthy nibbles, such as celery sticks, carrots, tomatoes, cucumbers, etc. alongside a house salad sauce.
+It also came with a shot glass of cranberry juice mix, which was tangy and refreshing to set the impression as we check out their menu.

 Truffle Siu Mai

 When I think about Siu Mais, I think of street food & loud Cantonese dim sum restaurants instead of fine dining.
-We had our doubts ordering it but this ought to be one of the best food decisions we’ve ever made.
+As such, we had our doubts about ordering it but this ought to be one of the best food decisions we’ve ever made.
 Never in my life have I ever thought I would use the word “juicy” to describe a Siu Mai.
 But these were exactly that.
-Each Siu Mai was elegantly topped with a slice of truffle.
-The truffle was incredibly fragrant and actually complimented extremely well with the chicken Siu Mai.
+Each Siu Mai was also elegantly topped with a slice of truffle, which added an immense amount of fragrance and complimented extremely well with the chicken Siu Mai.
 For me, these have really set a new bar for how Siu Mai should be.

 Thai Chicken Soup Dumplings

-The money bags are basically dumplings that are shaped into a money bag, like a little purse storing gold and silver back in the ancient days in China.
+Moneybags are basically dumplings that are shaped into a money bag, like a little purse storing gold and silver back in ancient China.
 It’s a classic dim sum and it’s meant to carry an auspicious symbolism of bringing in money and wealth.
 Just like the high standards set by the dim sums above, these moneybag dumplings were gorgeously made as well.
 The dough was made just right – not too thin nor too chewy.
 My favourite part was the piquant touch of spice in the filling which really added oomph and opened up the palate.

 Crispy on the outside and packed with flavours on the inside, these duck rolls were an absolutely moreish treat.
-It’s got quite a generous amount of stuffing in there and was bursting of flavours.
-It came with a side of hoisin sauce, which complemented well with the duck meat.
+It’s fully packed with a generous amount of stuffing in there and bursting with flavours at each bite.
+It came with a side of hoisin sauce, which complemented well with the duck.
 Whilst I wouldn’t say they are like superstars like the other dim sums mentioned above, it’s still undoubtedly a good one.

 Chilean Wagyu Fillet (180g)

-The lusciously buttery sensation and umami flavour of the steak was impossible to not swoon over.
-It might not seem a lot but since the wagyu steak tasted so rich, it was of just the right portion to share between the two of us along with other dishes we ordered.
+The lusciously buttery sensation & umami flavour of this Chilean Wagyu Fillet Steak was impossible to not swoon over.
+180g may not seem a lot but, since the wagyu tasted so rich, it was actually just the right portion to share between the two of us along with other dishes we ordered.
 The steak was cooked to a perfect medium and showcased a gorgeous pink tint on the inside.
 It’s so tender in texture and practically melts in your mouth.
-A side of ponzu sauce and a wedge of lime was served together with it, which helped to add a little tang to perk up the flavours even more.
+A side of ponzu sauce and a wedge of lime were served together with it, which added a little tang to perk up the flavours even more.

 Razor Clams Rice Hot Pot